Lewis Wyman Griffin, Jr.

 as well as a significant amount of his personal resources, in terms of

-multiple high powered computer servers which are often upgraded, excellent
+multiple high powered computer servers which were often upgraded, excellent

 technical support, and his own expertise in designing and developing the